France DGFiP e-Invoicing & e-Reporting API Guide

 e-Reporting (Flux 10)

-Flux 10 covers transactions that fall outside the scope of the domestic B2B e-invoicing obligation but must still be reported to the DGFiP.
-There are two distinct cases:
+Flux 10 covers transactions outside the scope of the domestic B2B e-invoicing obligation that must still be reported to the DGFiP.
+B2Brouter handles Flux 10 automatically — tax reports are generated from invoices and aggregated into daily Ledgers sent to the PPF.

 B2C transactions